As one of our senior designers, Bridget loves nothing more than crafting beautiful designs that help solve problems.

 With almost a decade of experience in digital art direction, visual storytelling, and UX design—Bridget believes that great outcomes combine creativity and alignment with a wider brand strategy.

-Her customer-first approach means that she creates interfaces that shape culture for the better, push the (aesthetic) envelope, and deliver commercial return for clients.
+Her customer-first approach means she creates interfaces that shape culture for the better, push the (aesthetic) envelope, and deliver commercial return for clients.

 Over the course of her career, she has helped pitch, create, and deliver work for clients such as Peter Alexander, Just Jeans, Smiggle, Portmans, Harper’s Bazaar, Myer, Cadbury, and Disney.